trimble-oss/devguide/wiki/guidelines/pages/code-style/typescript.md

 ## Exceptions to the Standard

-TsLint (recommended only for applications using Angular &lt; version 11)
+TSLint (recommended only for applications using Angular &lt; version 11)

 [https://palantir.github.io/tslint/](https://palantir.github.io/tslint/)